Recovery From Breast Augmentation

 What to expect at each stage.

-ContourMD recognizes that this surgery is life changing for many, and because of this, it’s important to know exactly what you’re in for when it comes to the recovery process.
+ContourMD recognizes this surgery is life-changing.
+It’s essential to know what you’re in for when it comes to the recovery process.
 If you know anyone who has had a breast augmentation, it can be easy to fantasize about the results.
-But what you didn’t see was the many weeks and different phases of recovery the body goes through post-operation.
+But what you didn’t see was the many weeks and different phases of recovery post-operation.

-Knowing what you’re in for when you make plans for a breast augmentation can be helpful when it comes to planning your schedule around major events, work, and life in general, and it can also provide some peace of mind regarding recovery and timeline expectations.
+Knowing what you’re in for when you make plans for breast augmentation is helpful when it comes to your schedule around major events, work, and life in general.
+It can also provide some peace of mind regarding recovery and timeline expectations.

 We’re all about making your recovery process as stress-free as possible, so here’s what you need to know about your breast augmentation recovery!